| Title: | Tools to Use and Explore the 'BioTIME' Database |

 pThreshold |

-The function 'getLinearRegressions' fits simple linear regression models
+The function getLinearRegression fits simple linear

-either getAlphaMetrics
+output ('data') of either getAlphaMetrics or

-The typical model has the form 'metric ~ year'.
-Note that assemblages with
+getBetaMetrics function.
+The typical model has the form

-less than 3 time points and/or single species time series are removed.
+and/or single species time series are removed.

-Returns a single long 'data.frame' with results of linear regressions (slope, p-value, significance, intercept) for each 'assemblageID'.
+Returns a single long data.frame with results of linear

 grids BioTIME data into a discrete global grid based on the location of the samples (latitude/longitude).